Public Comment on Value Proposition Changes

 Man in his mid-20s loading the washing machine in his apartment

-EBCE’s Net Energy Metering (NEM) program encourages our residential customers to install solar systems that produce clean renewable energy.
+Ava’s Net Energy Metering (NEM) program encourages our residential customers to install solar systems that produce clean renewable energy.

 Click here to read FAQs about Solar NEM